mailpace/vibe-smtp/README.md

 - `--enable-html-compression`: Enable HTML compression for email bodies
 - `--debug` or `-d`: Enable debug logging

-## Authentication
+## 🔐 Authentication

-The server follows the MailPace SMTP authentication model as described in the SMTP-DOCS.md:
+Vibe Gateway follows the MailPace SMTP authentication model for seamless integration:

+### Primary Authentication Method
-- **Primary method**: Users provide their MailPace API token as both username and password when connecting via SMTP
+Users authenticate using their MailPace API token as both username and password:
-- **Fallback**: If no token is provided via SMTP AUTH, the server can use a default token from the environment or command line
+- **Username**: Your MailPace API token
-- **Token format**: Both username and password should be set to the same MailPace API token
+- **Password**: Your MailPace API token (same as username)

-According to MailPace documentation: "API tokens can be found under the 'API Tokens' menu of each Domain, there is one unique API token for every domain"
+### Fallback Option
+Configure a default token for clients that can't provide authentication:
+- Set via `--default-mailpace-token` flag
+- Or use `MAILPACE_API_TOKEN` environment variable

+### Finding Your API Token
+API tokens are available in your [MailPace Dashboard](https://app.mailpace.com) under:
+**Domain Settings → API Tokens**

+> 💡 **Note**: Each domain has a unique API token for security and isolation.

 ## Quick Start